wmhilton-stoplight/platform-docs/3.-design/shared-components.md

 ## Shared Parameters

-Describing a HTTP request involves talking about the URL, method, body, all of which are covered elsewhere.
+Describing an HTTP request involves talking about the URL, method, and body.
 Everything else is a parameter.

   * **path** - Dynamic values in the path part of the URL (example: `/people/{id}`).
   * **query** - Dynamic values in the query string part of the URL (example: `/planets?name=Endor`).